-On 17 February 2016, the entertainment web site World News Daily Report published a fake news article claiming that a Detroit woman set a new world record by having fourteen children with fourteen different fathers:
+On 17 February 2016, the entertainment web site World News Daily Report published an article reporting that a Detroit woman had set a new world record by having fourteen children with fourteen different fathers:

 According to the internationally recognized authority on the cataloguing and verification of world records, Anita Sullivan has just become the first woman in recorded history to conceive children with more than thirteen different men.

 “I’m extremely proud to have broken a World Record,” Ms. Sullivan told reporters.“My mother always told me that I was lazy and worthless, and that I would never accomplish anything in my life.
 Now, I’ve shown everyone that she was wrong, and that I can even be the best in the world when I put my mind to something.
 In fact, I’ve just accomplished something that no one had done before!”